Gear Daddies

-The Gear Daddies are a rock band originally from Austin, Minnesota.
+Gear Daddies are a rock band originally from Austin, Minnesota.
 Randy Broughten (electric and steel guitar), Nick Ciola (bass), Billy Dankert (drums and vocals), and Martin Zellar (guitar, harmonica and vocals) played their first shows together in 1984.
 They released singles and albums between 1986 and 1992 and became an important part of the Twin Cities music scene.
 Most songs were written by Zellar, but Dankert had several of note, including crowd favorite "Time Heals".

 In 1991, Zellar and Broughten played "Stupid Boy" on Late Night with David Letterman.
 Ciola and Dankert did not play on the show because, at the time, many bands simply sat in with The World's Most Dangerous Band.
 Zellar said of the experience: "I was so nervous, and it happened so quick.
 I couldn't tell you what the hell happened.
 I got done, and I was walking back and said to Randy (Broughten) 'Did I sing all the words?
 Did I do that?'
 When I watched it that night in the hotel room, I had no recollection of having lived it."

 Although their song "Zamboni" was originally a hidden track on their album Billy's Live Bait, it became one of their best-known songs as it often was played during intermissions at hockey games throughout North America.
 It later was featured in the movies D2: The Mighty Ducks and Mystery, Alaska as well as on television program Malcolm in the Middle.

 The Gear Daddies song "Boys Will Be Boys" was used on the soundtrack of 1994 independent film Bound and Gagged: A Love Story.